redhat-developer/service-binding-operator/examples/knative_postgresql_customvar/README.md

 Notice, that during the import no DB config was mentioned or requestd.

-It take several minutes to build the application using the Quarkus native s2i builder image, you can check the running build progress in the Administrator's perspective under `Builds`->`Builds` view until the build status is `Complete`.
+It take several minutes to build the application using the Quarkus native s2i builder image, we can check the running build progress in the Administrator's perspective under `Builds`->`Builds` view until the build status is `Complete`.

-After the application is built you can check the `Services` under `Serverless` view to see the deployed application.
+After the application is built we can check the `Services` under `Serverless` view to see the deployed application.
 The application should fail at this point with `Reason` to be the "connection refused" error.
 That indicates that the application is not connected to the DB.

 #### Set labels on the application